-We combined two container-based approaches, Linux VServer [15] and NetNS [2], to serve as the virtual hosting environment of Trellis.
+We combined two container-based approaches, Linux VServer [18] and NetNS [2], to serve as the virtual hosting environment of Trellis.
 Since the PlanetLab OS is also based on VServer, this allows us to leverage PlanetLab's management software to run a Trellis-based platform.
 NetNS virtualizes the entire Linux network stack, rather than simply providing each container with its own forwarding table.
 This enables Trellis to support experiments that want to configure, for example, TCP congestion-control parameters or IP packet manipulations; in addition, NetNS has recently been added to mainline Linux, making the use of NetNS especially appealing.
-Another possible choice for containerbased host virtualization would have been OpenVZ, which has essentially the same functionality as our combination of VServer and NetNS; we evaluate both our approach and OpenVZ in Section 4.
+Equivalent to full virtualization concepts of host and guest domains, Vserver provides concepts of root context and virtual hosts contexts.
+However, as opposed to full virtualization, both these contexts operate in kernel mode and hence they are more like namespaces with allocated resources.
+Root contexts have more capabilities than virtual host contexts and thus can execute privileged operations like traffic shaping for a virtual host context.
+Another possible choice for container-based host virtualization would have been OpenVZ, which has essentially the same functionality as our combination of VSserver and NetNS, but is not yet supported by the PlanetLab management software.